House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. 32% of all home heating fires are caused by space heaters specifically.

-Despite there being countless heating appliances used, 32% of home heating fires are always caused by space heaters.
-This shows just how dangerous space heaters are, even when you look at other home heating appliances.
+Despite countless heating appliances being used, 32% of home heating fires are caused by space heaters.
+This shows how dangerous space heaters are, even when looking at other home heating appliances.

 (Missouri Department of Public Safety)